Chrismettal/ESP-Hiro/README.md

 - Imax per FET = 3 A
 - Imax over all FETs = 5 A
 - U = 12 - 24 V

+## IR

+A header for an IR blaster is present, connected via the MOSFET Q5.
+It is supplied by 3.3 V via a jumper configurable current limit resistor of `100 Ohms / 22 Ohms` which works out to around `20 mA / 90 mA` depending on your diodes forward voltage.

 ## Relays